Skip to content

 Your cart is empty

-Hand-Carved Wide Wagatabon Japanese Chestnut Pen Tray - Masayoshi Kanematsu
+Hand-Carved Wide Wagatabon Japanese Chestnut Pen Tray

-Sale price$127.00 USD
+Sale price$162.00 USD

 Color:Natural

 This special pen tray exudes warmth with its hand-carved texture, evoking a true sense of craftsmanship.
-This tray is ideally sized for arranging multiple pens on your desk.
+This tray is ideally sized for arranging multiple fountain pens on your desk.

 Wagatabon, a Japanese craft, is meticulously created by artisans who first shape planks from logs and then carve them by hand.
 Originating from Ishikawa Prefecture, a region known for its Wajima lacquer used on fountain pens, the Wagatabon harmonizes beautifully with the sophisticated textures of these premium pens.